-- For 2015 and 2016, the maximum Roth IRA contribution limit is \$5,500 if you are under age 50 as of December 31 of the applicable year, and \$6,500 if you are age 50 or older as of the applicable December 31. - 2.
-Various Roth IRA income limits have increased for 2016 versus 2015 due to the cost of living adjustment.
+- For 2017 and 2018, the maximum IRA contribution limit is \$5,500 if you are under age 50 and \$6,500 if you are age 50 or older. - 2.
+Various Roth IRA income limits have increased for 2018 versus 2017 due to the cost of living adjustment.
 More individuals are eligible to make Roth IRA contributions.
 You might be one of those individuals.
 And more individuals are eligible to claim or use the Retirement Savings Contributions Credit.
-See pages 17, 18, 25 and 26 for an additional discussion. - 3.
-Added a discussion of the new rules allowing a person to directly rollover or rollover basis within his or her 401(k) balances or other pension accounts into a Roth IRA.
-The IRS announced the new rules in October of 2014.
-The new rule is generally effective for distributions occurring on or after January 1, 2015. - Effective January 1, 2015, a new rollover rule went into effect.
-This change restricts an IRA accountholder to rolling over only one distribution in a 12-month period regardless of how many IRAs he or she maintains. - 5.
-An additional rollover period for certain airline payments commences on December 18, 2015, and ends on the date which is 180 days after the enactment of the Protecting Americans From Tax Hikes Act of 2015.
-Since President Obama signed this legislation on December 18, 2015, the deadline is June 15, 2016. - Qualified Charitable Contributions/Distributions (QCDs) are now permanent under our federal income tax laws.
-President Obama signed into law the Protecting Americans From Tax Hikes Act of 2015 on December 18, 2015.
-QCDs are eligible to be made for 2015 and subsequent years.
+See pages 24-25 for an additional discussion. - Effective January 1, 2015, a new rollover rule went into effect.
+A Roth IRA accoutholder is now restricted to rolling over only one distribution in a 12-month period regardless of how many IRAs he or she maintains. - 4.
+The Internal Revenue Service (IRS) now authorizes you or any other person who has missed the 60-day rollover deadline to still make a rollover contribution as long as you furnish the IRA custodian/trustee with a self-certification late rollover contribution form.
+See section 4.4.F.(1).